- Specialized Units

 Therapy K-9 Program

-The San Marcos Police Mental Health Unit utilizes a border collie mix named Sheldon Cooper to assist officers on calls by attempting to decrease anxiety and stress that people in crisis may be experiencing.
-Sheldon also assists at the Scheib Center in San Marcos and meets with clients dealing with stress when requested.
+The San Marcos Police Mental Health Unit's three certified therapy K-9s assist officers on calls by attempting to decrease anxiety and stress that people in crisis may be experiencing.
+The therapy K-9s also assist at the Scheib Center in San Marcos and meet with clients dealing with stress when requested.
+To request assistance, leave a message at 512-393-8081 ext.
+9100.

-Our Mental Health Officer strive to provide mental health intervention to individuals suffering from mental illness.
-This intervention may include crisis counseling, medical help and stabilization, placement in a mental health facility or treatment center and provide information and referrals to other helpful service providers.
+Our officers strive to provide mental health intervention to individuals suffering from mental illness.
+This intervention may include crisis counseling, medical help and stabilization, placement in a mental health facility or treatment center, and providing information and referrals to other helpful service providers.

 Investigative Support and Follow up

-Out Mental Health Officers respond to calls for service on individuals who may be experiencing a mental health related crisis.
-Out Officers also conduct home and follow-up visits to help divert future crisis and calls for service.
+Our officers respond to calls for service regarding individuals who may be experiencing a mental health related crisis.
+We also conduct home and follow-up visits to help divert future crisis and calls for service.

 Hill Country MHDD and MCOT